About Natural Burial

 If I donate to you, is it tax-deductible?

-We are in the process of partnering with or establishing a 501(c)3 non-profit organization, so donations of either money or land would be tax-deductible.
+We are in the process of partnering with or establishing a 501(c)3 non-profit organization, so donations of either money or land will soon be tax-deductible.